ratwolfzero/hopalong_python/README.md

 The images were rendered as follows:

 - Density heatmap matrix with`matplotlib.pyplot.imshow, interpolation='none'` using the calculated trajectory extents.
-- Histogram density matrix with`matplotlib.pyplot.pcolormesh, antialiased=False`using the histogram xedges and yedges.
+- Histogram density matrix with`matplotlib.pyplot.pcolormesh, antialiased=False`using the histogram bin edges.
 Params: a = -2, b = -0.33, c = 0.01, number of Iterations: 2e8

 **Side-by-Side Comparison `Image Size` = `Bin Size`**